Confused about Why and How To Prune Herbs? Here’s Everything About Pruning Herbs that will guide you into doing it the right way!

 - The herb garden will show abundant growth if you prune it routinely.

-- Pruning also encourages bushier and fresh growth and to avoid flowering and seeding.
+- Pruning also encourages bushier and fresh growth and avoids flowering and seeding.

 - For availability of fresh herbs in the growing season or storing them for future use.